-André Garrett, Executive Head Chef, Cliveden House, Taplow
+André Garrett, Executive Chef, The Corinthia Hotel, London

 “There are two things that characterise André Garrett’s cooking for me.
 The first is balance: every single dish is executed with precise, mutually enhancing harmony.
 The second is an ability to combine the remarkable with the familiar.
 Dishes here are special, not because they’re outlandish or bang on trend, but because quality ingredients are cooked flawlessly.”
 Elizabeth Carter, Editor, Good Food Guide 2014.

 Speaking about his experience of winning the Roux Scholarship André said: “I really enjoyed doing competitions.
 I liked the solitude of it and being on my own and I just seemed to flourish at it.
 I was working at The Orerry at the time I entered and Chris Galvin, who was my head chef then, asked if any of us were going to enter and I said I was.
 It was a little late and I felt a bit rushed but I managed to get into the final and then what happened was extraordinary.
 I just felt I was in this bubble and somehow I just knew I was going to win.
 Everything just went right.
 It was very surreal.

 I wanted to go to Paris.
 I wanted that whole Paris thing and eat out as much as I could but also I wanted to be close to London.
 Guy Savoy was the perfect choice for me.
 He had had two stars for a long time and had just gone to three in 2002.

 He’s an interesting chef in many ways: deeply classical and there are dishes like his artichoke veloute with truffle butter that have been on his menu since day one and that people keep going back for.
 Another is his terrine of chicken, foie gras and artichoke.
 They are dishes that people keep going back for and that intrigued me.